-More than half Sierra Leone’s population was displaced during the conflict, meaning hundreds of thousands of children missed out on a decent education.
-The secondary school dropout rate being overwhelmingly high while access to vocational training after school continues to be limited for most.
-As a result, more than 90 per cent of young people work in the informal sector with the majority still living in poverty despite having jobs.
+The country still hasn’t recovered from a debilitating civil war which ran from 1991-2002.
+Over half of the population were displaced during the conflict, meaning that hundreds of thousands of children missed out on decent education.
+Today, more than 90% of young people with jobs work in the informal sector with the majority still in poverty despite having jobs.

 Y Care International supports Sierra Leone YMCA to help the country’s most vulnerable young people to lift themselves out of poverty.
 Working in city slums and remote rural areas, we create opportunities through entrepreneurship and employment.